 Details and justification of the service/maintenance service requested (if applicable)

-Applicants should be aware of BBSRC expectations around service/maintenance costs (please, see call guidance for further information).
+Applicants should be aware of BBSRC expectations around service/maintenance costs (please see call guidance for further information).
 If the contract extends beyond the permitted duration, the costs must be provided by the Research Organisation on a pro-rata basis.

 Reasons for choosing a quoted equipment (versus other quotes)